-- How to Choose Your Home Theater Speakers
+- Summary: How to Choose Your Home Theater Speakers

 - FAQ: Home Theater Speakers

-A home theater speaker system will take the sound from your TV and play it back over a larger set of speakers.
+A home cinema speaker system takes the sound you usually hear from your TV and plays it through a larger set of speakers.

 But it’s important to be clear that there are several ways of setting this up and plenty of different speaker layouts.

 The standard type of audio for home theater is surround sound, where the audio is delivered all around your room, creating an immersive effect where you feel right in the center of the action.